Part of our Databases MCP category.

 Pinecone MCP is the search-quality specialist.
 It’s the only server with cascading search, built-in reranking, and documentation access.
 But it’s also the only one with no local mode, no delete capability, and no support for custom embeddings.

-The community-built mcp-pinecone by sirmews (~150 stars) is worth noting.
-It takes a different approach: direct vector operations rather than integrated inference, with semantic-search, read-document, list-documents, and process-document tools.
-It works with any Pinecone index, not just integrated embedding indexes.
-If the official server’s integrated-embedding-only limitation is a blocker, the community server may be a better fit — though it has no reranking or cascading search.
+The community-built mcp-pinecone by sirmews (149 stars, 36 forks) took a different approach: direct vector operations rather than integrated inference, with semantic-search, read-document, list-documents, and process-document tools.
+It worked with any Pinecone index, not just integrated embedding indexes.
+However, it was archived in November 2025 and is now read-only — so if the official server’s integrated-embedding-only limitation is a blocker, there’s currently no maintained community alternative.

 The Bigger Picture